Hi-FI Headphones Buying Guide

 Although the equipment we use today consists mostly of our phones, computers and wireless headphones, these devices are not as effective as wired headphones equipped with high potential drivers that you can pair with a quality amp / dac combination.

-The goal of a person who wants to be an audiophile; usually “Hearing Music In Its Purest Form”.
+The goal of someone who wants to be an audiophile is usually to “Hear Music in its Purest Form” .

-The internal sound cards of our mobile devices and computers are very mediocre compared to external Dac/Amps.
-Such solutions do not produce very good results for seasoned listeners at the end of the day.
-There are many elements that exist to ensure our enjoyment of listening to music.
-All of these elements make up our personal equipment chain.
+The internal sound cards of our mobile devices and computers are very mediocre compared to external DAC/Amplifiers.
+At the end of the day, such solutions do not produce very good results for experienced listeners.
+There are many elements that exist to provide us with the pleasure of listening to music.
+The whole of these elements constitute our personal equipment chain.
 As we encounter everywhere in life, a chain is only as strong as its weakest link.

-When building your system, you must first select your headphone/speaker, then your amp/dac.
-When we talk about headphones, here are two values in particular; Impedance and Sensitivity values are the star criteria of deciding how high output power equipment we will choose.
+When creating your system, you should first choose your headphones/speakers, then your amplifier/DAC.
+When we talk specifically about headphones, two values in particular here; Impedance and Sensitivity values are the star criteria in deciding how much output power we will choose a piece of equipment.

-The higher the impedance of a headset, the more theoretically it wants to be driven with higher power.
-Sensitivity, on the other hand, is a measurement related to how loud the same headphone reaches when it is exposed to unit power and measured from unit distance.
+The higher the impedance of a headphone, the more power it theoretically wants to be driven.
+Sensitivity is a measurement related to how much sound intensity the same headphone can reach when exposed to unit power and measured from unit distance.
 Here, the concept of efficiency can also be mentioned.
-As it can be understood, equipment that can reach higher volume with the same amount of power; will be more efficient.
+As can be understood, equipment that can reach higher sound intensity with the same amount of power will be more efficient.

-We are not generally people who listen to only one type of music.
-We may find ourselves listening to very different types of music from moment to moment.
-Naturally, each species has its own requirements.
-For example, while the equipment you use while listening to classical music produces very intense Sub-Bass may harm the dynamics of the genre, when you switch to electronic music listening, the opposite will be the case.
+We are not people who generally listen to one type of music.
+We can find ourselves listening to many different types of music from moment to moment.
+Naturally, each type has its own requirements.
+For example, if the equipment you use while listening to classical music produces a lot of sub-bass, it can harm the dynamics of the genre, whereas when you switch to listening to electronic music, the exact opposite will happen.

-We audiophiles start this hobby because we like to listen to “music”.
-Next, we go in search of the selected headset for the music to be produced.
-As we progress here, we are happy to encounter some headphones with successful technical performance.
-What we usually notice at this stage is that each earphone produces that music we love in a different tone.
+We audiophiles start this hobby because we love listening to “music”.
+Then we start looking for the headphones that are chosen for the music that will be produced.
+As we progress here, we come across some headphones with successful technical performance and we are happy.
+What we usually realize at this stage is that each headphone produces the music we love in a different tone.

 At this point, we ask ourselves the following question; What kind of sound do I like?
-To find the answer, we listen to many different headphones and get a little more insight into the technical performance parameters.
-As we grasp them, concepts such as resolution, stage width, detail performance , we observe that the potential of the headset changes according to the matched source (Computer, Phone), and we search for a source that will provide high potential, an amplifier.
-The excitement of listening with better equipment is what makes us happy.
+In order to find the answer, we listen to many different headphones and understand the technical performance parameters a little more.
+As we understand them, we observe that concepts such as resolution, stage width, detail achievement , the potential of the headphone changes according to the source (Computer, Phone) it is paired with, and we start looking for a source, an amplifier that will provide high potential, and suddenly, while we used to enjoy the music itself, now the excitement of listening to music with better equipment is what makes us happy.

-Until you get the perfect equipment; Unfortunately, what we listen to is the equipment we use rather than the music itself.
+Until we have the perfect equipment, unfortunately, what we listen to is the equipment we use rather than the music itself.

-This is an exciting, deep and meaningful path to learn from.
-Like many hobbies, this hobby has many values that it adds to the person.
-Art; Being in the arts is very meaningful in itself.
-What we want most as audiophiles; to maximize the pleasure that this tremendous sense and hearing arouses in us.
-Not knowing is bliss is unfortunately a true saying.
-For many of us, years ago, being able to dance completely immersed in the music, even with a phone headset, was a bliss.
-Now we are after real happiness.
-Yes, we listen to equipment and yes, we are ready to dive into the music more intensely than anyone else when appropriate.
+This path is exciting, a deep and meaningful path where you can learn a lot.
+Like many hobbies, this hobby also has many values that it adds to the person.
+Art; being in art is very meaningful in itself.
+What we want most as audiophiles is to be able to maximize the pleasure that this magnificent sense and ability to hear gives us.
+The saying that ignorance is happiness is unfortunately true.
+For many of us, years ago, being able to completely dive into music and dance with a phone headset was blind happiness.
+Now, we are after real happiness.
+Yes, we listen to equipment and yes, when the time comes, we are ready to dive into music more intensely than anyone else.

 Which Hi-Fi Headset Should I Choose?